 ย

-In this article, we will explain what portfolio companies are, how they are used by investment firms, and what strategies are developed around them.ย
+In this article, we will explain what a portfolio company is, how it is used by investment firms, and what strategies are developed around it.ย

 The definition of a portfolio company is quite straightforward: It is a company or entity in which a buyout firm, holding firm, or venture capital firm invests.
 The goal of investing in a portfolio is to increase its value and earn returns when the companies are finally sold (via a strategic sale, a secondary buyout, or an Initial Public Offering or IPO).